-UNV is based in Bonn, Germany.
-UNV has a staff of around 150 at headquarters, and almost 7,000 volunteers deployed in the field.
+UNV headquarters are in Bonn, Germany.
+UNV has around 150 staff members at headquarters, and over 10,921 UN Volunteers deployed in the field in 2021.

-UNV also has an Office in New York (ONY) which promotes volunteers and volunteerism through partnership development with Permanent Missions to the UN, UN partners headquartered in New York, civil society organizations and other NY-based partners.
-The ONY monitors policy and strategy developments at the UN in New York and works with UNV globally.
-Finally, the Office in New York organizes discussions, briefings and seminars on UNV and the importance of volunteerism for peace and sustainable development within and outside the UN.
+UNV's Office in New York (ONY) promotes volunteers and volunteerism through partnership development with Permanent Missions to the UN, UN partners headquartered in New York, civil society organizations and other NY-based partners.
+It monitors policy and strategy developments at the UN in New York and contributes to UN Volunteer mobilization by developing and promoting volunteer solutions within UN partner operations, projects and programmes, coordinating closely with UNV headquarters, regional offices and field units.

 UNV has six Regional Offices in Amman (covering the Arab States), Bangkok (covering Asia and the Pacific), Dakar (covering West and Central Africa), Istanbul (covering Europe and the Commonwealth of Independent States), Nairobi (covering East and Southern Africa) and Panama City (covering Latin America and the Caribbean).
 The regional offices are the first entry point for partners wishing to engage with UNV.
 They offer UNV services and solutions to government partners, UN entities, civil society and the private sector, and takes the lead in scoping and delivering UNV advisory services on volunteer infrastructure.
 They also provide oversight and strategic guidance to UNV's field units in the regions.

 At the country level, UNV Field Units interact with UN entities to strategically and meaningfully integrate volunteerism into the implementation and delivery of their mandates.
 As part of this process, UNV works with UN entities to identify opportunities where volunteers add specific and unique value to development programmes and peacekeeping missions.
 The UN Partner Toolkit is the first point of entry for partners seeking information about mobilizing and managing UN Volunteers.